iwein/temp/README.md

 If this script fails with "Unknown revision .....", you will need to empty out the DB and run the command again.
 This will destroy all test data, and thats ok.

-Reset the db by running the following in the relevant database:
+Reset the db by running the following in postgres on the relevant database:

     drop schema public cascade;
     create schema public;

+and then

+* run <code>alembic -c [CONFIG] upgrade head</code>

 #####Install psycopg2 on windows